The Accounting Journal of Binaniaga

 https://tajb.unbin.ac.id/index.php/ajb

 <p>The Accounting Journal of Binaniaga (TAJB) with ISSN <strong><a title="E-ISSN :: 2580-149X ::" href="https://issn.brin.go.id/terbit/detail/1489482444" target="_blank" rel="noopener">2580-1481</a></strong> (Online) and ISSN <strong><a title="P-ISSN :: 2527-4317 ::" href="https://issn.brin.go.id/terbit/detail/1460016947" target="_blank" rel="noopener">2527-4309</a></strong> (Print), is a peer-reviewed journal published twice a year (June and December) by Institute for Research and Community Services, Universitas Binaniaga Indonesia in collaboration with <a href="https://drive.google.com/file/u/0/d/1KQpP2G23v7fDhjTwuI2f73ovWXNdxqgs/view?pli=1">IAI-KAPd (Indonesian Accountants Association-Education Accountant Compartment)</a>.
 TAJB is intended to be the journal for publishing articles reporting the results of research on accounting studies, with focus and scope in: Financial Accounting, Auditing, Cost Accounting, Public Sector Accounting, Tax Accounting, Management Accounting, Accounting Information System, Sharia Accounting, Forensic Accounting, and Fiduciary Accounting</p> <p>TAJB was first published in 2016 and has been nationally acknowledged and accredited by The Indonesian Directorate of Higher Education (DIKTI).
-TAJB has received “SINTA 4” accreditation from DIKTI <a title="Peringkat Akreditasi Jurnal Ilmiah" href="https://drive.google.com/file/d/1JnzK_JdfRTukWLrHpsI-h3lejLXm1Byz/view">10/C/C3/DT.05.00/2025 page 188 no. 260.</a></p>Institute for Research and Community Service (LPPM) UNBINen-USThe Accounting Journal of Binaniaga2527-4309Impact of Corporate Governance, Capital Structure, and Liquidity on Regional Bank Profitability in Indonesia
+TAJB has received “SINTA 4” accreditation from DIKTI <a title="Peringkat Akreditasi Jurnal Ilmiah" href="https://drive.google.com/file/d/1JnzK_JdfRTukWLrHpsI-h3lejLXm1Byz/view">10/C/C3/DT.05.00/2025 page 188 no. 260.</a></p>Institute for Research and Community Service (LPPM) UNBINen-USThe Accounting Journal of Binaniaga2527-4309Integration of Green Finance and Sharia Economy in Supporting Sustainable Development Goals (SDGs)

 https://creativecommons.org/licenses/by-sa/4.0